jmlacroix/jmlacroix.com-jekyll/_posts/archives/2010-09-30-introducing-chelf.markdown

 ---
 layout: post
-title: Let me introduce my Chelf
+title: Let me Introduce my Chelf
-desc: Chelf is a SIMBL plugin that adds a keyboard shortcut to close the download shelf in Google Chrome.
+short: chelf
 ---

 Like most geeks, I *really* love keyboard shortcuts and I tend to use them a lot more than my mouse.